oblador/react-native-vector-icons/README.md

 - Copy the contents in the `Fonts` folder to `android/app/src/main/assets/fonts` (_note lowercase fonts folder_).

-##### Integrating library for `getImageSource` and `ToolbarAndroid` support
+##### Integrating library for `getImageSource` support

-These steps are optional and only needed if you want to use the `Icon.getImageSource` function or using custom icons in the `Icon.ToolbarAndroid` component.
+These steps are optional and only needed if you want to use the `Icon.getImageSource` function.

 - Edit `android/settings.gradle` to look like this (without the +):